Loominagit/Neo/README.md

 # Neo
-an open source discord bot.
+an open source discord bot written in JavaScript.